Domsmith05/web-dev-projectt/README.md

 # Web Development Project

 ## Overview
-This is a web-based programming project developed as part of a coursework assignment.
+This is a web-based group programming project developed as part of a coursework assignment.
 The application uses Node.js with Webpack to bundle frontend resources and serves a static site with custom JavaScript and styling.

 ## Features
 - Node.js server (`server.cjs`)